harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview.md

 Service overrides are different from **Environment Configuration** in the following ways:

-* Environment **Configuration**: applies to every Service that is used with the Environment.
+* Environment **Configuration**: applies to every service that is used with the environment.
 * Environment **Service Overrides**: applies to specific services you select.
 Whenever that service is used with that environment, the **Service Override** is applied.

 ### Override priority

-When you are using Environment Configuration and Service Override to override Service settings, it's important to understand the priority of the overrides.
+When you are using environment configuration and service override to override service settings, it's important to understand the priority of the overrides.

 The priority from top to bottom is:

-1. Environment Service Overrides
+1. Environment service overrides
-2. Environment Configuration
+2. Environment configuration
-3. Service Settings
+3. Service settings

 ![](./static/services-and-environments-overview-16.png)